ninetailedtori/ctrash/README.md

 # ctrash

 CLI trash management done right - light, fast, feature-full.
-Written in C.
+Written in C++.

 ## This repo is a very rough WIP!